mnistreanu/digi-agro/readme.txt

 - install: Java, Gradle, PostgreSQL
 - with gradle, install all dependencies
 - create data base with name: digi-agro-db
-- start Application.java, will be created structure in DB
+- starting Application.java, will be created structure in DB
 - restart application